ThunderCats Roar: Production

 A third ThunderCats animated series, ThunderCats Roar, was in development and was picked up by Cartoon Network.
 It was originally scheduled to premiere in 2019, but was delayed to 2020.
 The show was developed by Victor Courtright and Marly Halpern-Graser.
 Courtright previously worked on the Disney XD series Pickle and Peanut as a writer/storyboard artist and created the Cartoon Network digital series Get 'Em Tommy!.
 Halpern-Graser previously worked as a writer for various DC Nation Shorts and was co-creator of the Disney XD series Right Now Kapow.

 ThunderCats Roar was cancelled after just one season, less than a year after it premiered.
 On November 20, 2020, it was confirmed by the show's writer and producer Marly Halpern-Graser in a tweet that the episode "Mandora Saves Christmas" would be the last episode of the series.

 Episodes

 Broadcast and release

 The first two episodes were released on the Cartoon Network app on January 10, 2020.
 ThunderCats Roar premiered on Cartoon Network UK on April 6, 2020.
 ThunderCats Roar later premiered on Cartoon Network Africa on May 25, 2020.

 Reception

 ThunderCats Roars announcement was met with backlash from fans of the original series and its 2011 reboot.
-On Cartoon Network's YouTube channel, promotional videos for the series have received a large number of dislikes.
-The series was panned by critics and audience for its art style, characterizations and comedic tone, drawing unfavorable comparisons to Teen Titans Go!.

-In a positive review, Reuben Baron of Comic Book Resources says "ThunderCats Roar knows what it wants to be, and a few pacing quibbles aside, it does it well."
+It received negative reception reviews for ThunderCats fans.
+On Cartoon Network's YouTube channel, promotional videos for the series have received a large number of dislikes, the show only received "1.9/10" rating on IMDb and considered to be one of the worst and most lowest-rated television shows on IMDb of 2020.
+The series was panned by fans of the previous incarnations of the franchise for its art style, characterizations and comedic tone, drawing unfavorable comparisons to Teen Titans Go!In a positive review, Reuben Baron of Comic Book Resources says "ThunderCats Roar knows what it wants to be, and a few pacing quibbles aside, it does it well."